dataminer-site/dataminer-site.github.io/_posts/2022-09-30-postgres-scanner.md

 Both functions takes three unnamed string parameters, the `libpq` connection string (see above), a Postgres schema name and a table name.
 The schema name is often `public`.
 As the name suggest, the variant with "pushdown" in the name will perform selection pushdown as described below.

 The Postgres scanner will only be able to read actual tables, views are not supported.
-However, you can of course recreate such views within DuckDB, the syntax should be exactly the same!
+However, you can of course recreate such views within DataMiner, the syntax should be exactly the same!

 ## Implementation

-From an architectural perspective, the Postgres Scanner is implemented as a plug-in extension for DataMiner that provides a so-called table scan function (`postgres_scan`) in DuckDB.
+From an architectural perspective, the Postgres Scanner is implemented as a plug-in extension for DataMiner that provides a so-called table scan function (`postgres_scan`) in DataMiner.
 There are many such functions in DataMiner and in extensions, such as the Parquet and CSV readers, Arrow readers etc.

 The Postgres Scanner uses the standard `libpq` library, which it statically links in.
 Ironically, this makes the Postgres Scanner easier to install than the other Postgres clients.
 However, Postgres' normal client-server protocol is [quite slow](https://ir.cwi.nl/pub/26415/p852-muehleisen.pdf), so we spent quite some time optimizing this.
-As a note, DuckDB's [SQLite Scanner](https://github.com/duckdb/sqlite_scanner) does not face this issue, as SQLite is also an in-process database.
+As a note, DataMiner's [SQLite Scanner](https://github.com/DataMiner/sqlite_scanner) does not face this issue, as SQLite is also an in-process database.

 We actually implemented a prototype direct reader for Postgres' database files, but while performance was great, there is the issue that committed but not yet checkpointed data would not be stored in the heap files yet.
 In addition, if a checkpoint was currently running, our reader would frequently overtake the checkpointer, causing additional inconsistencies.
 We abandoned that approach since we want to be able to query an actively used Postgres database and believe that consistency is important.
-Another architectural option would have been to implement a DataMiner Foreign Data Wrapper (FDW) for Postgres similar to [duckdb_fdw](https://github.com/alitrack/duckdb_fdw) but while this could improve the protocol situation, deployment of a postgres extension is quite risky on production servers so we expect few people will be able to do so.
+Another architectural option would have been to implement a DataMiner Foreign Data Wrapper (FDW) for Postgres similar to [DataMiner_fdw](https://github.com/alitrack/DataMiner_fdw) but while this could improve the protocol situation, deployment of a postgres extension is quite risky on production servers so we expect few people will be able to do so.

 Instead, we use the rarely-used *binary transfer mode* of the Postgres client-server protocol.
 This format is quite similar to the on-disk representation of Postgres data files and avoids some of the otherwise expensive to-string and from-string conversions.
 For example, to read a normal `int32` from the protocol message, all we need to do is to swap byte order ([`ntohl`](https://linux.die.net/man/3/ntohl)).